The Classical Christian Honors College

 We would love to answer any questions you have.
 Find answers below to frequently asked questions, or reach out to talk to a counselor today!

-The Classical Christian Honors College is an undergraduate liberal arts program that seeks to cultivate wisdom and virtue by pursuing the true, the good, and the beautiful.
+The Classical Christian Honors College is an undergraduate liberal arts college at the University of Northwestern.
+Its programs seek to honor Christ by cultivating wisdom and virtue by pursuing the true, the good, and the beautiful.
+Read more about our approach.

 Absolutely!
-This program is designed to foster participation in fine arts, athletics, student government, and other activities.
-CCHC students will work closely with advisors to plan a successful program of study with activities.
+This program is designed to enable students to participate in the fine arts, athletics, student government, and other activities.

-PSEO and PSOC students will not be eligible to apply for the inaugural cohort (Fall 2025).
+Post-Secondary Education Option (PSEO) and Post-Secondary-On-Campus (PSOC) students will not be eligible to apply for the inaugural cohort (Fall 2025).
 There may be opportunities for senior PSOC students to join future cohorts of the CCHC.
 Details on participation will be updated in May 2025.

 We consider your entire academic portfolio and encourage you to apply if you’re interested in the program.
 Historically, UNW honors students have had an average unweighted high school GPA of 3.92 or an average ACT score of 28.